Many of us are in pursuit of becoming a better version of ourselves and yet more resolve to get a new job.

 Finally, using too many “um’s” can be a sign that you’re not telling the truth.
 Your interviewer may think that you’re embellishing or trying to provide an answer where you don’t have one.
 Fillers also harm your credibility with your audience, giving the impression you didn’t respect them enough to prepare adequately and decided to wing it, and/or that you’re not confident in what you’re saying.

-If you want to improve for interview here are some tips:
+If you want to improve for an interview here are some tips:

-- Make it a balancing act: whilst gesticulating wildly in interview never goes down well, studies have found that when you don’t use your arms and hands at all, you tend to use more filler.
+Make it a balancing act: whilst gesticulating wildly in an interview never goes down well, studies have found that when you don’t use your arms and hands at all, you tend to use more fillers.

 Use fewer hedge words like ‘probably’, ‘quite’ and ‘just’ as they tend to make you sound uncertain.
 Similarly cut down on personal habits such as “sort of,” “like,” “know what I mean?”
 “Okay,” “right,” “so,” “well,” “stuff like that,” “kind of,” and “I mean.”
 If it’s extraneous to the meaning of the sentence, leave it out.

 Keep your sentences simple and short.
 The longer the sentence, the more likely you are to use an ’um’.
 Use declarative sentences that cut the extra information out.

 You may have heard that the best way to get rid of your um’s and err’s is to replace them with a silent pause.
 Don’t do this!
 It can actually be just as bad to pause as to “um”.